LGBTQ EMPLOYMENT LAW

 - Family Medical Leave Act

-Our attorneys have experience representing clients in administrative proceedings, such as proceedings involving the Equal Employment Opportunity Commission and the Department of Labor.
-Additionally, our attorneys have experience mediating and litigating matters in both State and Federal Courts, as well as all Appellate Courts.
+Our attorneys have experience representing clients in administrative proceedings, such as proceedings involving the Equal Employment Opportunity Commission, Colorado Civil Rights Division, and the Department of Labor.
+Additionally, our attorneys have experience mediating and litigating matters in both State and Federal Courts, as well as Appellate Courts.

 Keep in mind!
 Many of the employment laws have extremely strict time periods for filing complaints regarding discrimination or harassment, in some cases as short as 6 months.
 It is critical that you consult legal counsel as soon as you believe you may have experienced discrimination or harassment.
 Our firm works hard to help you enforce your rights.